n-crespo/nvim-config/README.md

   - mini.files less intrusive version of oil.nvim)
   - indent scope (with an instant animation)
   - one dark pro (transparent + italic comment)
-  - highlight undo
+  - highlight undo (very nice)
-  - code_runner
+  - code_runner (very very nice)
-  - better term
+  - better term (super nice)
-  - the 90% of lazyvim that I don't have disabled
+  - flatten.nvim (*amazing* when used with better term and autojump)
-  - flatten.nvim (AMAZING when used with better term and autojump)
+  - attempt.nvim is somewhat useful

 > [!Note]
 > Many of the plugins I use are not visible in `lua/plugins/` because I use the